Table of Contents Search for printer HOME

 =>Simple models

-Comparison of the two groups' cores gave divergent results, however.
+Comparison of the two groups' cores, however, gave divergent results.
 Evidently Dansgaard's measurements, made near the bottom of the core, were distorted by ice flow that stirred together layers from warm and cold periods.
-Again scientists had benefitted from drilling parallel cores.
-But this time the lesson, valuable if unwelcome, was that they must do more work.(59)
+Again scientists had benefited from drilling parallel cores.
+But this time the lesson, valuable if unwelcome, was that they must do more work.
+(Antarctic cores could not help.
+Little snow falls there, so the layers of ice were too thin and squashed together to reveal rapid variations.)(59)

 =>